yormy/bedrock-ui-vue3/_docs/readme.md

 Features
-- Auto export all components under /components
-- Has demo server `npm run dev`
+- Docs server to see docs all in this package

 Todo